Assignment 4: Granulation

 bounce to a stereo or quad 16-bit interleaved sound file.

-- Submit your 4 sound files in Canvas, following the
+- Submit your 4 sound files (including the piece mix file) in Canvas,

 Granulation with Granulator